Tjstell/mnist-multi-layer-perceptron-optimization/README.md

 ├── mnist_mlp_optimization.ipynb    # Main Jupyter notebook with all experiments
 ├── mnist_mlp_experiments.xlsx      # Comprehensive results spreadsheet
 ├── README.md                       # This file
-└── visualizations/                 # (Optional) Charts and graphs How to Run
+└── visualizations/                 # Charts and graphs

+How to Run

 Open the notebook in Google Colab or Jupyter